Carlosvpm/Carlosvpm/README.md

 - :sweat: I'm not yet work

-- :heart_eyes: I'm currently learning Python 3,java script, git and github.
+- :heart_eyes: I'm currently learning Python 3,java script, git and github, HTML and css, frameworks like bootstrap.

-- :smirk: I'm want to learn more about javascript, HTML, CSS, SQL, MYSQL, JAVA SCRIPT, python 3 and outhers.
+- :smirk: I'm want to learn more about javascript, HTML, CSS, SQL, MYSQL, python 3, frameworks like bootstrap, Angular and outhers.

 - :dizzy_face: I'm looking for help with javascript, html, CSS, general web development or python development.